apache/airflow/UPDATING.md

 The default behavior was to strip the microseconds (and milliseconds, etc) off of all dag runs triggered by by the experimental REST API.
 The default behavior will change when an explicit execution_date is passed in the request body.
-It will also now be possible to have the execution_date generated, but keep the microseconds by sending `replace_microseconds: false` in the request body.
-The default behavior can be overridden by sending `replace_microseconds: true` along with an explicit execution_date
+It will also now be possible to have the execution_date generated, but keep the microseconds by sending `replace_microseconds=false` in the request body.
+The default behavior can be overridden by sending `replace_microseconds=true` along with an explicit execution_date

 ### Changes in Google Cloud Platform related hooks